ivanhrndz/food-order-relay-system/README.md

    + When System Preferences opens, click on the icon labeled Network.
    + You should see a few options on the left with labels like Wi-Fi, Ethernet, Bluetooth, etc. The ones with green dots have IP addresses assigned to them.
 Click the one on top (if it isn't already selected) and look to the right.
 There should be a sentence that reads something like "Wi-Fi is connected to Chocolate and has the IP address 192.168.1.102."
 The number at the end of that sentence is your local IP address.

-5) On the tablet computer that takes the order, open the web browser and go to the ip addres from step 4, and add register.html to the end of it (192.168.0.1/register.html)
+5) On the tablet computer that takes the order, open the web browser and go to the ip address from step 4, and add register.html to the end of it (192.168.0.1/register.html)

-6) On the tablet computer that receives the order, open the web browser and go to the ip addres from step 4, and add orders.html to the end of it (192.168.0.1/orders.html)
+6) On the tablet computer that receives the order, open the web browser and go to the ip address from step 4, and add orders.html to the end of it (192.168.0.1/orders.html)

+7) The tablet on the register.html page should enter a person's order and that person's name.
+When the order is ready to send, the person will click "submit"

+7) Orders submitted through the tablet on the register.html page will be received by the tablet using the orders.html page

+8) When an order is completed, the preparation tablet can click on the order to remove it from it's queue.
+All orders can be cleared at once using the "Clear All" button.